Leveraging directed causal discovery to detect latent common causes: Methods

-Lemmas~\ref{lemma 1}, \ref{lemma 2}, and \ref{lemma 3} establish the identifiability of our method.
 Given the assumption that the strength of latent noise is relatively small, a representation of the canonical common cause can be extracted from samples of the observed $A,B$.
-The discussion in Section~\ref{section: detecting common causes} and Lemmas~\ref{lemma 1} \& \ref{lemma 2} show how this representation can be used to distinguish all three causal structures in Figure~\ref{bivariate_cases}.
+The discussion in Section~\ref{section: detecting common causes} and Intuition Aids~\ref{lemma 1} \& \ref{lemma 2} show how this representation can be used to distinguish all three causal structures in Figure~\ref{bivariate_cases}.

-The sensitivity of our algorithm to the assumption that the strength of latent noise be relatively small is explored empirically in Section~\ref{section: sensitivity}.

-Additionally, as our algorithm depends on the original directed causal discovery algorithm, their identifiability is closely related.
-It may sometimes be difficult to demarcate underdetermination from the unidentifiability of the original algorithm.
-A directed algorithm could conclude that a causal link is underdetermined when it is not, due to the fact that the model underlying said link makes it unidentifiable.
-However, this does not seem to happen often in practice, as we see when conducting extensive experiments in many different noise and functional regimes in Section~\ref{section:experiments}.
+In the experiments performed in Section~\ref{section:experiments}, and specifically in Section~\ref{section: sensitivity}, it's shown empirically that while the performance of Algorithm~\ref{causal_discovery} does decrease when the influence of latent noise is not small, it is quite robust to the strength of latent noise.
+This gives hope that the canonical common cause can be learned from $A,B$ in a wider array of settings than was shown in this Section.
+We now set out an open question that would allow the canonical common cause to be learned from $A,B$ samples under weaker assumptions than that discussed above.